9th Cavalry Regiment (United States): Operation Just Cause; Panama

 The 2d Squadron, 9th Cavalry, assigned to the 7th Infantry Division (Light), deployed to Panama (20 Dec 1989 – 31 Jan 1990) in order to conduct combat operations during Operation Just Cause and the ensuing humanitarian and nation building mission Operation Promote Liberty.
 The Air Troops were the first to deploy with their AH-1 Cobra attack helicopters and their OH-59 (OH-58 Kiowa) aerial scout helicopters.
 D Troop,2-9th Cavalry soon followed and conducted route clearance, zone reconnaissance, and provided support to U.S. Army units in the interior.
-The D 2nd Squadron, 9th Cavalry was station in Warner Kaserne Munich Germany 1962-1968 and Reforged to Ft.
+The D 2nd Squadron, 9th Cavalry was stationed in Warner Kaserne Munich Germany 1962-1968 and Reforged to Ft.
 Riley Kansas in 1968.

-Desert peacekeepers and beyond
+Confronting Iraq in the 1990s

 The 1st Battalion, 9th Cavalry was reconstituted as infantry from the highly decorated Persian Gulf War unit; 3-41 Infantry of the 2nd Armored Division in 1992 and assigned to the 3d Brigade of the 1st Cavalry Division.
 It served in combat as 3-41 Infantry of the Tiger Brigade in Operation Desert Storm.
 (As a side note, the Third Brigade was led by then Colonel George Casey Jr. and the 1st Cavalry Division was led by future Democratic presidential candidate General Wesley Clark Sr.)

-1-9 Cavalry was a rapidly deployable infantry unit of action which deployed abroad several times in the decade; to thwart aggressive and hostile maneuvers of the Iraqi Army.
-Most notably in Operations Intrinsic Action and Iris Gold.
+1-9 Cavalry deployed abroad several times in the decade; to thwart aggressive and hostile maneuvers of the Iraqi Army.
+Most notably in Operation Intrinsic Action and Iris Gold.
 1-9 Cavalry was designated as the military operations in urban terrain (MOUT) unit of the 1st Cavalry Division.

 Following is a brief rendition of significant events during this time period.